Why You Need to Offer Bill Pay Services at Your Firm

 Why Do I Need a Bill Pay Provider?

-Your clients can technically pay today with bill pay services, simply by adding your business name, address, and other details to their banking app.
+Your clients can technically pay you today with bill pay services, simply by adding your business name, address, and other details to their banking app.

 However, this isn’t the most efficient or convenient way for clients to use this great feature.
 For one thing, clients must enter all your data with 100% accuracy – something that rarely happens with checks as it is.